 In this case, all sellers produce homogeneous i.e. perfectly identical products.
-All products are perfectly same in terms of size, shape, taste, colour, ingredients, quality, trade marks etc. This ensures the existence of single price in the market.
+All products are perfectly same in terms of size, shape, taste, colour, ingredients, quality, trade marks etc.

 4. Zero Advertisement Cost

 Since all products are identical in features like quality, taste, design etc., there is no scope for product differentiation.
 So advertisement cost is nil.